DING-FOX/BioICT/README.md

-# coming soon
+# BioCIT
-coming soon
+The code is still being organized